Last updated on July 26th, 2024 at 05:52 am

 By learning what works and practicing, you’ll go from asking “Why can’t I hold a conversation?”, to wondering, “What was I so worried about?”

-Here’s a video from our course that talks about how you can start conversations.
+Here’s a video from our course that talks about how to start conversations.

 Conversations are one of the best ways to make friends and build quality relationships.
-But going into any social situation with a negative mindset can prevent you from keeping the conversation going and making lasting connections.
+However, going into any social situation with a negative mindset can prevent you from making friends, keeping conversation going and making lasting connections.

 Feel less social anxiety with 8 Free Tools